Magali Luyten

-Magali Luyten, also known as Maggy Luyten (born 16 July 1978) is a Belgian female rock singer.
+Magali Luyten (born 16 July 1978), also known as Maggy Luyten, is a Belgian female rock singer.
 She is also a vocal coach and voice teacher at MYRIAD VOIC.
 She was raised in Leuven and then moved to the South of Belgium, where she still lives today.

 She played in several local bands before joining forces with the progressive metal band Over Us Eden from Aachen, Germany in 2003, produced by Uli Kusch, (ex-drummer of Helloween and Masterplan).
 Three years later, she was asked by Kusch, with whom she already collaborated in the past, to be the vocalist on his solo project Beautiful Sin.
 She recorded her vocals in Belgium and then flew to Norway to finish the work at Kusch's studio, together with guitarist Jørn Viggo Lofstad (Pagan's Mind, Jorn).
 Beautiful Sin debut album The Unexpected was acclaimed by heavy metal fans and specialized press worldwide.
 The tracks "Lost" and "Closer to My Heart" were featured on Nuclear Blast compilations Beautiful Voices II and III, AFM Records compilations All for Metal, and Gothic Melancholy Vol. XIX.

 She is a contributing author in the 2nd edition of the book Raise Your Voice, by renowned vocal coach Jaime Vendera.

 2008 - She performed guest vocals for different projects, including Ayreon's 01011001.
 Arjen Lucassen told about her: "I kept bumping into Magali’s name in different bands, and I was so impressed with her voice every time I heard her.
 I knew I’d like to work with her one day… she is just amazing".
 She performed live acoustically the song "Ride the Comet" at the Stairway to Heaven in Utrecht, Netherlands for Ayreon's release party in January 2008 with Floor Jansen (ex-After Forever, ex-ReVamp, Nightwish) and Robert Soeterboek.